rowanc1/lecture-python-intro/lectures/money_inflation.md

 ## Overview

-This lecture extends and modifies the model in this lecture {doc}`cagan_ree` by modifying the law of motion that governed the supply of money.
+This lecture extends and modifies the model in this lecture [](cagan_ree.md) by modifying the law of motion that governed the supply of money.

 The model in this lecture consists of two components